StevenClontz/escape-pod-puzzlehunt-2016/pages/2-lowe-mill.md

 since **`Q`** is seven letters later in the alphabet.
 Don't forget to cycle back from **`Z`** to **`A`** when necessary!

-Before moving on, **photograph the full mural** for your records, as well as **post a photograph of your team at this location to either Twttr or FB** with the appropriate hashtags.
+Before moving on, be sure to **photograph the full mural** for your records!

 *Your mission continues at a golf course, but not the kind I usually play at.
 Head to one of Huntsville's "Spring Parks", but not